ChiaraBn/CompetitiveProgramming-Unipi/Lecture_01/details.md

 ###### [Trapping rain water](https://practice.geeksforgeeks.org/problems/trapping-rain-water/0)

-With the aid of two indexes, it's possibile to scan the given array, one starting from the beginning and one starting from the end.
+With the aid of two indexes, it's possibile to scan the given array, one starting from the beginning and one starting from the end. <br>
-During this loop it keeps track, with a counter, the level of "blank" spaces between the heights of the components, which will be the level of the trapped water.
+During this loop it keeps track, with a counter, the level of "blank" spaces between the heights of the components, which will be the level of the trapped water. <br>
 The counter starts from the heightest element and goes on, keep score of the maximum.

 **Time complexity:** θ(n).<br>